 • In Karnataka, on Kamadahana night, all the wood is put together and burned together, and they also prepare delicious food on this eve.
 In some parts, they also perform this folk dance called Bedara Vesha, which is actually performed during the night five days before the actual day.

 The list of ways to explain the various innovative and creative ways of celebrating Holi is never-ending.
-The ultimate overall agenda is to enjoy and play with colors, apart from the traditions and customs that people follow as instructed by elders or panditji.
+The ultimate overall agenda is to enjoy and play with colors, apart from the traditions and customs that people follow as instructed by elders or online pandit ji and pooja services.
 And now, let’s come to the present-day celebration.
 In this techie world, attending the Holi celebration is a fantasy for the young generation.
-There are so many events, like open-air parties, pool parties, live dhol, rain dances, etc., where you just have to pay and the rest is taken care of by the event planners.
+There are so many events, like open-air parties, pool parties, live punjabi dhol, rain dances, etc., where you just have to pay and the rest is taken care of by the event planners.
 When spring is in the air, colors cannot be left behind!!!
 Holi is just about to hit the date, and if you are not yet set to have a colorful one, you are just wasting this year.
 So, never fail to have a cheerful Holi holiday this year!
 Let’s all have a bright and colorful life, and the Holi celebration is just exactly signifying this thought!
 Checkout PartyOne blog for more creative ideas!